nodists/nodist/README.md

 ```

 ### Activating nodist in PowerShell
-You might need to 'Unblock' the file `bin\nodist.ps1` by right clicking on it in the Explorer and selecting that menu entry.
+You might need to 'Unblock' the file `bin\nodist.ps1` by right-clicking on it in the Explorer and selecting that menu entry.

 If you cannot see the unblock option after right-clicking > Properties in Explorer you can also perform the unblock via the following PowerShell command: